 1. PURPOSE.
-The purpose of the Enterprise Information Technology Service Management (ITSM) Incident Management Process Guide is to establish a documented and clear foundation for process implementation and execution across the Marine Corps Enterprise Network (MCEN).
-Process implementation and execution at lower levels (e.g., Regional, Local and Programs of Record) must align and adhere to directives and schema documented within this guide.
-The use of this guide enables USMC Information Technology (IT) activities through promoting standardization of work instructions and operating procedures across a continuum of document specificity.
+The purpose of the Enterprise Information Technology Service Management (E-ITSM) Incident Management Process Guide is to update the previously defined foundation for process implementation and execution across the Marine Corps Enterprise Network (MCEN).
+Process implementation and execution at lower levels (e.g., Regional, Local, and Programs of Record) must align with and adhere to directives and schema documented within this guide.
+This guide enables USMC Information Technology (IT) activities through promoting standardization of work instructions and operating procedures across a continuum of document specificity.

+2. CANCELLATION.
+IRM-2300-04B

-- 2. CANCELLATION.
-2300-04A. - 3.
-AUTHORITY.
-The information promulgated in this publication is based upon policy and guidance contained in reference (a). - 4.
-APPLICABILITY.
+- 3. AUTHORITY.
+The information promulgated in this publication is based upon policy and guidance contained in reference (a). - 4. $\underline{\text{APPLICABILITY}}$.
 This publication is applicable to the Marine Corps Total Force.